Is it important?

 The Land Registry will require evidence of your possession of the property.
 This may be proof of actual possession, such as copies of utility bills; or evidence that you are in receipt of rents or profits; or evidence that, for instance, you have inherited the property, such as the deceased’s will.

 You can also ask neighbours, visitors or relatives to make a Statutory Declaration as to your ownership or use of the property to help your application for first registration.
 Please note that Statutory Declarations must be witnessed in accordance with Land Registry requirements.

 What happens next?

-The Land Registry will send you a copy of the Registration.
-It is important you check the information is correct, in order that you do not have difficulties when you go to sell the property.
-You will also need to check the plan, if you have any enquiries or disputes you must raise these with the Land Registry within 3 weeks to ensure they are resolved.
+It is important you check the information on the Official Copy is correct to avoid any difficulties when you come to sell the property.
+Also double check the title plan.
+If you have any enquiries or disputes you must raise these with the Land Registry within 3 weeks to ensure they are resolved.